tilas01/sdcrypt/README.md

 ### Features
 ---
 - Cryptographically secure encryption/decryption, password hashing and salt generation
-- Any file or folder can be encrypted
+- Any folder or drive can be encrypted
+- Recursive encryption
-- Filename encryption/decryption
+- File and folder name encryption/decryption
 - Password input is not displayed
 - Cross-platform support